jinhuili-lab/jinhuili-lab/README.md

 ### Hi there 👋
-- This is  Jinhui Li.  ✨
+- 🤔 This is  Jinhui Li.
-- Now I am a Ph.D student in America. ✨
+- ✨ Now I am a Ph.D student in America.
-- I focus on Bioinformatics and Biostatistics and enjoy coding.✨
+- ⚡ I focus on Bioinformatics and Biostatistics and enjoy coding.
-- Less is more, do the interesting things.✨
+- 💬 Less is more, do the interesting things.

 <!--